Chimere: History

-By a late abuse the sleeves of the rochet were, from motives of convenience, sometimes attached to the chimere.
+By a late abuse, the sleeves of the rochet were, from motives of convenience, sometimes attached to the chimere.

-In the Anglican form for the consecration of bishops the newly consecrated prelate, hitherto vested in rochet, is directed to put on the rest of the episcopal habit, i.e. the chimere.
-The robe has thus become in the Church of England symbolic of the episcopal office, and is in effect a liturgical vestment.
-The rubric containing this direction was added to the Book of Common Prayer in 1662; and there is proof that the development of the chimere into at least a choir vestment was subsequent to the Reformation.
-Foxe, indeed, mentions that Hooper at his consecration wore a long scarlet "chymere" down to the foot (Acts and Mon., ed.
+The Anglican rubric for the consecration of a bishop directs the newly consecrated prelate, hitherto vested in rochet, to put on the rest of the episcopal habit, i.e. the chimere.
+The garment has thus become in the Church of England symbolic of the episcopal office, and is in effect a liturgical vestment.
+This direction was added to the Book of Common Prayer in 1662, and there is proof the development of the chimere into at least a choir vestment was subsequent to the Reformation.
+John Foxe, indeed, mentions that Hooper at his consecration wore a long scarlet "chymere" down to the foot (Acts and Mon., ed.
 1563, p.
-1051), a source of trouble to himself and of scandal to other extreme reformers; but that this was no more than the full civil dress of a bishop is proved by the fact that Archbishop Parker at his consecration wore surplice and tippet, and only put on the chimere, when the service was over, to go away in.
-This civil quality of the garment still survives alongside the other; the full dress of an Anglican prelate at civil functions of importance (e.g. in parliament, or at court) is still rochet and chimere.
+1051), a source of trouble to himself and of scandal to other extreme reformers; but that this was no more than the full civil dress of a bishop is proved by the fact that Archbishop Parker at his consecration wore surplice and tippet, and only wore the chimere once the service was over, for leaving.
+This civil character of the garment still survives alongside the other; the full dress of an Anglican prelate at important civil functions (e.g. in parliament, or at court) is still the rochet and chimere.